Yun County, Yunnan

-Yun County or Yunxian (云县 (雲縣, Yún Xiàn)) is a county in the west of Yunnan province, China.
+Yun County or Yunxian (云县 (雲縣, Yún Xiàn)) is a county in the southwest of Yunnan province, China.
 It is the easternmost county-level division of the prefecture-level city of Lincang.

+Yun County borders Jingdong County across the Lancang River to the east, Linxiang District and Gengma County to the south, Fengqing County and Yongde County to the west and Nanjian County across the Lancang River to the north.

 Administrative divisions

 Yun County has 7 towns, 2 townships and 3 ethnic townships.